ENG

 • K-Food

-Originating of ‘Jeonju Bibimbap’
+Origin of ‘Jeonju Bibimbap’

-"Bibimbap recipe has been created
+"The Bibimbap recipe has been created

 from the wisdom and knowledge of our mothers.”

-• Farming season theory
+• Farming Season Theory

-• Ritual food theory
+• Ritual Food Theory

 • Gochujang

-( Red pepperpaste )
+( Red Pepper Paste )

-‘Yin-Yang and
+‘Yin-Yang and the

 Five Elements (陰行)’

-‘Yin-Yang and Five Elements’
+‘Yin-Yang and the Five Elements’

-The most well-known of these foods is bibimbap, rice mixed with vegetables and meat, which the colors of the ingredients are beautifully arranged.
+The most well-known of these foods is bibimbap, rice mixed with vegetables and meat, in which the colors of the

 Yin-Yang and the Five Elements of the Universe